Kingxukai/linux/Documentation/process/debugging/driver_development_debugging_guide.rst

 behavior.
 It is designed to find a variety of issues, including signed integer overflow, array index out of bounds, and more.

-For the full documentation see :doc:`/dev-tools/ubsan`
+For the woke full documentation see :doc:`/dev-tools/ubsan`

 lockdep (Lock Dependency Validator)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~